Contributing to pandas-gbq¶

 GBQ_GOOGLE_APPLICATION_CREDENTIALSwith the value being the path to the JSON key that you downloaded for your service account.

-Integration tests are skipped in pull requests because the credentials that are required for running Google BigQuery integration tests are encrypted on Travis-CI and are only accessible from the pydata/pandas-gbq repository.
+Integration tests are skipped in pull requests because the credentials that are required for running Google BigQuery integration tests are configured in the CircleCI web interface and are only accessible from the pydata/pandas-gbq repository.
 The credentials won’t be available on forks of pandas-gbq.
 Here are the steps to run gbq integration tests on a forked repository:

-Click on the gear icon to edit your travis build, and add two environment variables:
+Click on the gear icon to edit your CircleCI build, and add two environment variables:

 GBQ_PROJECT_IDwith the value being the ID of your BigQuery project.

-SERVICE_ACCOUNT_KEYwith the value being the contents of the JSON key that you downloaded for your service account.
-Use single quotes around your JSON key to ensure that it is treated as a string.
+SERVICE_ACCOUNT_KEYwith the value being the base64-encoded contents of the JSON key that you downloaded for your service account.

-For both environment variables, keep the “Display value in build log” option DISABLED.
+Keep the contents of these variables confidential.
 These variables contain sensitive data and you do not want their contents being exposed in build logs.